stachuman/boox-template-generator/TUTORIAL.md

 - Good for: Daily pages, weekly pages, monthly pages
 - Example: "Make daily pages from January 1 to December 31"

-### Setting Up Your First Plan
+### Setting Up Your First Structure

-Let's create a simple plan using the daily master page you made in Step 2.
+Let's create a simple structure configuration using the daily page design you created in Step 1.

-**Step-by-Step Plan Creation:**
+**Step-by-Step Structure Creation:**

-**1. Choose Your Master Page**
+**1. Choose Your Page Design**
-- Select the daily page master you created
+- Select the daily page design you created
 - The system will use this as the template

 **2. Pick Generation Type**